 MULWF Multiply W with f

 Syntax: MULWF f {,a}

-Operands: $0 \le f \le 255$ a $\in [0,1]$
+Operands: $0 \le f \le 255$ $a \in [0,1]$

-Operation: (W) $x(f) \rightarrow PRODH:PRODL$
+Operation: (W) $x (f) \rightarrow PRODH:PRODL$

 Status Affected: None

 Encoding: 0000 001a ffff ffff

 Description: An unsigned multiplication is carried out between the contents of W and the register file location 'f'.
 The 16-bit result is stored in the PRODH:PRODL register pair.
 PRODH contains the high byte.
 Both W and 'f' are unchanged.
 None of the Status flags are affected.
-Note that neither overflow nor carry is possible in this operation.
-A zero result is possible but not detected.
+Note that neither Overflow nor Carry is possible in this operation.
+A Zero result is possible but not detected.
 If 'a' is '0', the Access Bank is selected.
 If 'a' is '1', the BSR is used to select the GPR bank (default).
 If 'a' is '0' and the extended instruction set is enabled, this instruction operates in Indexed Literal Offset Addressing mode whenever f ≤ 95 (5Fh).
-See Section 24.2.3 "Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode" for details.
+See Section 24.2.3 for details.

-Q1 Q2 Q3 Q4

-I Decode Read Process Write

-register 'f' Data registers
+Q1 Q2 Q3 Q4 Decode Read register 'f' Process Data Write registers PRODH: PRODL

-PRODH:

-PRODL